Code-For-Israel/Hameorer-client/README.md

 4. Navigate to the `Hameorer-client` directory and install the app dependencies with `npm install`.

 ## Usage
-for web use
+For web :

                                                 npx expo start -w

-## Expo snack preview for android and IOS
+## Expo snack preview for Android and IOS
 https://snack.expo.dev/@syahbes/hameorer-23-01-23